derkalle4/python3-idotmatrix-client/README.md

 ## Roadmap

 If you want to contribute please focus on the reverse-engineering part because my personal skills are not that good.
 Many thanks for all contributions!
+If you want to dive deep into other issues please check for "#TODO" comments in the source code as well.

 * [ ] Reverse Engineering
     * [X] Chronograph